-Choose low maintenance plants for ease – we love hydrangea and geranium, or go exotic with palms, citrus or olive trees to bring more Med vibes to your space.
+Choose low-maintenance plants for ease – we love hydrangea and geranium, or go exotic with palms, citrus or olive trees to bring more Med vibes to your space.

-11. Select the perfect color duo
+13. Select the perfect color duo

-There's nothing like pastel colors to make you feel all the SS21 vibes.
+There's nothing like pastel colors to make you feel in a summer state of mind.
 To keep it simple but so effective, choose just two core colors for your space.
 The sage green bistro is set off by the simple addition of oranges on the table, and it works a dream.

-12. Choose one eclectic accent – just one
+14. Choose one eclectic accent – just one

-13. Plan a cozy lounge space into your patio layout(opens in new tab)
+15. Plan a cozy lounge space into your patio layout(opens in new tab)

 For the best patio layout, situate yours underneath a covered patio spot but not too far from your dining table too so that it's a nice and fluid transition from dining, to watching a film on an outdoor projector.

 14. Think lazy hazy luxury(opens in new tab)

 So, create a shady corner – and a splash of color and pattern – with a stylish parasol.
 Got a spacious patio?
-A garden parasol will give you plenty of coverage which you'll need when you're napping on the biggest patio bed going...
+A garden parasol will give you plenty of coverage which you'll need when you're napping on the biggest patio bed going.

-15. Create a secret secluded seating area(opens in new tab)
+17. Create a secret secluded seating area(opens in new tab)

-16. Warm it up with a long fire pit
+18. Warm it up with a long fire pit

 Guaranteed to keep you warm, and perfect for conjuring up a convivial atmosphere, this lengthy fire pit makes a modern and stylish companion to a simple patio lounging area for those days when the sun goes down earlier than you'd anticipated.

-17. Go extra with off the ground seating(opens in new tab)
+19. Go extra with off the ground seating(opens in new tab)

-18. Create your own outdoor cinema on your patio
+20. Create your own outdoor cinema on your patio

-20. Add height with lighting(opens in new tab)
+23. Add height with lighting(opens in new tab)

 To really max out the space, choose a sofa that fits with your space.
 You can build up how many seats you want, add armrests, corner sections, pick colors and cushions to go on top – just a really versatile piece of garden furniture and a great patio idea if you're squeezed for space.

-21. And, make use of vertical space with ladders
+24. And, make use of vertical space

-Opt for a ladder shelf and style with plenty of plants to ensure you maximize the potential of your small patio.
+Opt for a ladder shelf or place plants on walls to ensure you maximize the potential of your compact space.

-22. Add pizzazz to your patio floor
+25. Add pizzazz to your patio floor

-23. Go big with your outdoor rug(opens in new tab)
+26. Go big with your outdoor rug(opens in new tab)

-24. Stay on top of weeding (the easy way)
+27. Stay on top of weeding (the easy way)

 While we’re talking patio ideas on a budget, keeping on top of the weeding is a cheap way to make any patio a whole lot lovelier.
 It’s inevitable that weeds will take the opportunity to make themselves a home between the pavers, so get in the habit of rooting them out as soon as they appear.

-25. Pave the way with your favorite finds
+28. Pave the way with your favorite finds

 Just as it is in an individual room, creating a focal point is a great way to add personality to your backyard patio.
-Using a couple of your favorite stand out pieces to carve out a pathway from your patio door through to the backyard is an easy way to lengthen your space
+Using a couple of your favorite stand-out pieces to carve out a pathway from your patio door through to the backyard is an easy way to lengthen your space.

 We know you wouldn’t leave your sofa or armchairs indoors undressed, and why should it be any different on the patio?
 Pile up the pillows and you can get really comfortable on your outdoor seating.